Agency under indefinite causality: operational eternalism in higher-order quantum theory: Indefinite causality

 Local time arrows for each agent remain meaningful only in their local frame.
 No global time unites these perspectives.
-This lack of a global time arrow renders obsolete the intuitive representation of a process with indefinite causal order in the form of a circuit.
+This lack of a global time arrow precludes a global circuit representation of the process with indefinite causal order.
 There is no global sequencing of operations performed by agents, and the higher-order operational picture cannot accommodate a vision of observers applying operations in successive time steps.
-If one tries to enforce a local circuit representation, then this breakdown of global sequentiality would lead to a process with time-delocalized inputs~\cite{Oreshkov2018,wechs2024}.
+If one tries to enforce a local circuit representation, then it leads to a process with time-delocalized inputs~\cite{Oreshkov2018,wechs2024}.
 This pathology is a direct consequence of attempting to force the global structure into a sequential circuit.
 For example, consider the quantum switch in a circuit representation from Bob's perspective (Figure~\ref{fig:delocalized})~\cite{Oreshkov2018}.
 In this perspective Alice's input and output subsystems encompass several time steps: